-(a) For the purposes of this clause-
+- 8. (a) For the purposes of this clause-

-- "Afternoon shift" means any shift finishing after 6 p.m. and at or before midnight, "Continuous work" means work carried on with consecutive shifts of men througher - "Continuous work" means work carried on with consecutive shifts of men throughout the 24 hours of each of at least six consecutive days without interruption except during breakdowns or meal breaks or due to unavoidable causes beyond the control of the employer.
+- "Afternoon shift" means any shift finishing after 6 p.m. and at or before midnight.

+"Continuous work" means work carried on with consecutive shifts of men throughout the 24 hours of each of at least six consecutive days without interruption except during breakdowns or meal breaks or due to unavoidable causes beyond the control of the employer.